 A. Soft bags are more common than hard-shell luggage and are easier to squeeze into overhead compartments.
 These bags also absorb shock better than their molded counterparts.
 Soft bags are available in a wide variety of models; for example, you can purchase a carry-on with a zippered backpack attachment, or a duffel that can be either strapped to your back or wheeled through the airport.

-Many ultra-lightweight luggage pieces are hard-sided and may help you meet weight requirements for checked luggage.
+Many ultra-lightweight luggage pieces are hard-sided and might help you meet weight requirements for checked luggage.
 If your tightly packed bag often weighs more than you do, look into purchasing a lightweight bag, which can save you a few pounds.
-Hard-sided bags also protect fragile items better than soft bags.
+Hard-sided bags protect fragile items better than soft bags and are easier to clean when necessary.

 Whether you opt for a hard-sided suitcase or a soft one, be sure that you're paying for good quality.
 Flimsy hard-sided luggage can break or crack under pressure, while cheap soft luggage can tear.